chaoss/grimoirelab-perceval/README.md

     gmane            Fetch messages from Gmane
-    jenkins          Fetch builds from a Jenkins server jira             Fetch issues from JIRA issue tracker kitsune          Fetch questions and answers from Kitsune site mbox             Fetch messages from MBox files
+    jenkins          Fetch builds from a Jenkins server jira             Fetch issues from JIRA issue tracker mbox             Fetch messages from MBox files
-    mediawiki        Fetch pages and revisions from a MediaWiki site meetup           Fetch events from a Meetup group phabricator      Fetch tasks from a Phabricator site pipermail        Fetch messages from a Pipermail archiver redmine          Fetch issues from a Redmine server remo             Fetch events and people from a ReMo site stackexchange    Fetch questions from StackExchange sites
+    mediawiki        Fetch pages and revisions from a MediaWiki site meetup           Fetch events from a Meetup group phabricator      Fetch tasks from a Phabricator site pipermail        Fetch messages from a Pipermail archiver redmine          Fetch issues from a Redmine server stackexchange    Fetch questions from StackExchange sites
     supybot          Fetch messages from Supybot log files telegram         Fetch messages from the Telegram server